olivia-em/docblog/src/cyw/week4.md

 ##### <a target="_blank" href="https://olivia-em.github.io/codeyourway/decode3.2/index.html">Encode 2.2</a>

 So I wanted to try some 3D stuff this week, and I thought this sketch would be cool to add z-axis dimensions.
 I did you chatGPT to help me with necessar structure because I've never used webGL before.
-The one big issue I faced wi
+The one big issue I faced with this sketch and

 ##### <a target="_blank" href="https://olivia-em.github.io/codeyourway/decode3.3/index.html">Decode 2.1</a>